kgjerde/corporaexplorer/README.md

 (legend above the plot).

-In the **calendar view** (only for date-based corpora), each tile represents a day, and the filling indicates how many time the search term is found in the documents that day:
+In the **calendar view** (only for date-based corpora), each tile represents a day, and the filling indicates how many times the search term is found in the documents that day:

 <img src="man/figures/first_search.png" width="80%" />